MNV1988/Training-Journal-s-Sharing-Policies-/README.md

 > <i class="fa fa-arrow-right"></i> **Learning Outcomes:**
 > By the end of the course, learners will be able to:
 >
-> 1. Recognize Journal's Policies of Data Sharing .....
-[Recognizing]
+> 1. Recognize Journal's Policies of Data Sharing .
 >
-> 2. Choose a repository to register data and or meta-data [choosing]
+> 2. Choose a repository to register data and or meta-data.
 >
-> 3. Identify who to contact to finish fulfilling the Journal's Data Sharing Policies.....
-[Identifying]
+> 3. Identify who to contact to finish fulfilling the Journal's Data Sharing Policies.
 >
-> 4. Compare different options of repositories and be able to choose the right one [Comparing]
 >
-> 5. Evaluate and select repositories [Evaluating]
->
-> 6. Create and integrate an integrate in a repository [Creating]
 >
 >> Check more about [Bloom's taxonomy](https://cft.vanderbilt.edu/guides-sub-pages/blooms-taxonomy/) to categorize the levels in educational goals
 >